 Great Seto Bridge (Seto Ohashi) 瀬戸大橋

-Island hopping from Japan's jeans capital to Shikoku on a bridge you can see from space
+Island hopping via a bridge you can see from space

 The world's longest two-tiered bridge system, the Seto Ohashi, is an architectural feat visible from space that took a decade to build.
 It connects Kurashiki in Okayama Prefecture on Honshu with five islands by both road and rail, ending up in the city of Sakaide on Shikoku .

 Besides boasting Japan's denim capital of Kojima, the Kurashiki side of the bridge has the Bikan Historical Quarter , famed for its willow tree-lined canal and lovely Edo period architecture, and the Ohara Museum of Art , which showcases European and Japanese impressionists and neoclassical works.
-Sakaide has museums and two temples on Shikoku's 88-temple pilgrimage.
+Sakaide is home to museums and two temples on Shikoku's 88-temple pilgrimage.

 - Strolling through Kurashiki's Bikan Historical Quarter